leeper/designcourse/Assignments/ProblemSet2.md

 ghurl: https://github.com/leeper/designcourse/tree/gh-pages
 ---

-# Problem Set 2: Theory and hypothesis generation #
+# Problem Set 2: Concepts and measurement

-## Purpose ##
+## Purpose

-The purpose of this assignment is to assess your ability to identify, evaluate, and generate political science theories.
+The purpose of this assignment is to assess your ability to define and measure political science concepts.

-## Overview ##
+## Overview

-You are being given a published article to read and evaluate.
-For this assignment, you need to identify the theoretical argument being presented, generate rival theoretical explanations, evaluate the quality of the published theory and one or more alternatives, and assess the extent to which the article adequately describes and tests the observable implications of its theory.
+You are being given a concept to think about.
+For this concept, you need to define the concept, operationalize it, and consider cases that fall inside and outside the conceptual definition.

-## Your Task ##
+## Your Task

- 1. Read the article ``The Nuclear Taboo'' by Nina Tannenwald.
-What is her research question?
-What does she want to understand?
+ 1. Consider the concept of ``terrorism''.
+Using the classical approach to concept definition, provide a dictionary definition of this concept.
+Are there any (approximate) synonyms or antonyms for this concept?
+If so, list them and briefly describe why they those labels are (or are not) appropriate labels for this concept.

- 2. What is Tannenwald's theory?
-Considering the criteria for evaluating a ``good'' theory, how ``good'' is Tannenwald's theory?
-How could it be improved?
+ 2. Using the family resemblance approach, list the essential, constitutive dimensions of this concept.
+These should be necessary and/or sufficient features.

- 3. What are one or more alternative explanations for the outcome(s) she is attempting to explain?
-Why are those alternatives better or worse?
-How would you empirically distinguish each theory from the other(s), or are they empirically indistinguishable?
+ 3. Operationalize this concept.
+How would you measure it?
+How would you score an observation on this variable?
+Is the variable binary ("terrorism" or "not-terrorism") or is it categorical or continuous?
+Justify your operationalization.

- 4. Overall, how well does Tannenwald articulate and empirically test her theory?
-What could be improved?
+ 4. Identify two observable instances (cases) of this concept and two instances that do not fit this concept but may be closely related to the concept.
+Briefly explain and justify why each case falls within or outside the scope of the concept.

  5. In a few sentences, briefly reflect on what was easy or difficult about this assignment and provide any feedback on the assignment for the instructor.

-## Submission Instructions ##
+## Submission Instructions

 Your assignment should be no more than 2 pages of double-spaced A4, Times New Roman font size 12.
-Submit the assignment via Moodle by Tuesday, November 10.
+Submit the assignment via Moodle by Tuesday, October 27.

-## Feedback ##
+## Feedback

 You will receive feedback within two weeks.